wzhy2000/Funmap2/README.md

 1. R (http://www.r-project.org/)

-2. Package SKAT, mvtnorm, snpStats, snowfall.
+2. Package mvtnorm, parallel (required in R <= 3.0).

-Please install the required R package before you install LSKAT package.
-After the  installation of `SKAT`, `mvtnorm`, `snpStats` and `snowfall` package, please install the **LSKAT** as following steps.
+Please install the required R package before you install Funmap package.
+After the  installation of `mvtnorm`, please install the **Funmap2** as following steps.

 ### Install LSKAT on LUNIX or Mac OSX